symengine/symengine/doc/design.md

 For more complicated expressions, instead of `add`, we might also consider using the naming scheme proposed in [1].
-Another advantage of this approach is that compiler errors are much easier to understand since it is either finds our function or it does not, while when overloading operators of our templated classes (and RCP), any mistake typically results in pages of compiler errors in gcc.
+Another advantage of this approach is that compiler errors are much easier to understand since it is either finding our function or it does not, while when overloading operators of our templated classes (and RCP), any mistake typically results in pages of compiler errors in gcc.